openeew/openeew/data/README.md

 # OpenEEW data
-OpenEEW data is available as an AWS Public Dataset.
+OpenEEW data, dating back to 1 December 2017, is available as an AWS Public Dataset.

 ## Accessing OpenEEW data on AWS
 Files are organized into folders based on country, device and UTC date corresponding to the data; the precise logic to assign data to a file based on date is explained in more detail below.
 A typical file path will have this form: